 Most famous Indian street food – Indori Poha a healthy and super easy to make breakfast dish.
 ‘Jhat-phat’ breakfast!
 Poha is healthy and is made out of rice also known as flatted rice.
 Quick to prepare and easy to digest, plus its super delicious.
 Our Poha recipe has potatoes, peanuts, onion, coriander leaves and coconut for garnishing.
 It’s a healthy mix and can be given in the kid’s tiffin also.

-Many people deep fry the potatoes and peanuts, but I boil the potatoes and roast the peanuts.
-Just add these with all other ingredients in little oil garnish with green leaves and freshly grated coconut and a pinch of lemon juice.
+Many people deep fry the potatoes and peanuts, but I prefer boiled potatoes and roast the peanuts.
+Add these with all other ingredients in little oil garnish with green leaves, freshly grated coconut and a pinch of lemon juice.

 I am born and in North India, hence paratha is something which is tuned into my upbringing.
 It’s a different story that I love gorging on all those delicious stuffed parathas with homemade butter and curds.
 There are various options for filling and make yummy parathas – Onion, Paneer, Aloo, Mooli-Gajar (carrot and radish).
 I bring seasonal preferences for stuffing the parathas like winters call for Gobi paratha.
 Ajwain-namak paratha is comforting and can be paired with hot ginger tea, (Carom/Caraway seeds)